(your surgeon may not tell you about it)

 Herein lies the problem for patients: One of the listed side effects from this family of drugs is bleeding.
 Surgeons unaware of this research will make a knee-jerk demand that patients actively avoid NSAIDS like ketorolac for a week before surgery, along with a long list of other drugs, including aspirin.

-Not using ketorolac in this setting is, however, dangerously backwards.
+Not using ketorolac in this setting is, however, dangerously backward.
 That is because the risk of dying of breast cancer is high (That’s why you’re having the surgery in the first place!) while the risk of life-threatening hemorrhage during or following breast cancer surgery is vanishingly small.

 Solution: arrange before setting a surgery date to discuss use of this drug with your surgeon.